sciris/sciris/README.rst

 Where did Sciris come from?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Development of Sciris began in 2014 to support development of the `Optima <http://optimamodel.com>`__ suite of tools.
+Development of Sciris began in 2014 to support development of the `Optima <http://optimamodel.com>`__ suite of models.
 We kept encounting the same issues and inconveniences over and over while building scientific webapps, and began collecting the tools we used to overcome these issues into a shared library.
 This library evolved into Sciris.
-(Note: while "Sciris" doesn't mean anything, "iris" means "rainbow" in Greek, and the name was loosely inspired by the wide range of features included in Sciris.)
+(Note: while "Sciris" doesn't mean anything, "iris" means "rainbow" in Greek, and the name was loosely inspired by the wide spectrum of scientific computing features included in Sciris.)

 To give a based-on-a-true-story example, let's say you have a dictionary of results for multiple runs of your model, called ``results``.
 The output of each model run is itself a dictionary, with keys such as ``name`` and ``data``.
 Now let's say you want to access the data from the first model run.
 Using plain Python dictionaries, this would be ``results[list(results.keys())[0]]['data']``.
-Using a Sciris ``objdict``, this is ``results[0].data`` -- almost 3x shorter.
+Using a Sciris ``objdict``, this is ``results[0].data`` – almost 3x shorter.

 Is Sciris ready yet?